victortorresds/victortorresds/README.md

 ## About Me

-I'm a **Master's student in Data Science at CUNY** (graduating December 2025), passionate about transforming complex data into actionable insights that drive business decisions and social impact.
+I'm a **Master's graduate in Data Science at CUNY** (December 2025), passionate about transforming complex data into actionable insights that drive business decisions and social impact.

 - **Focus Areas:** Predictive Modeling, Econometrics, Causal Inference, Business Analytics
 - **Mission:** Solving real-world problems with data-driven solutions